 What is BIDEH?

 If finalized, the Biological Integrity, Diversity, and Environmental Health — or BIDEH — regulations would protect bears, wolves and mountain lions from predator killing programs meant to artificially inflate prey numbers.
-In recognition of the harms row crops can inflict on native wildlife, there would be a presumption against farming on refuges and the use of pesticides would be curtailed.
+In recognition of the harms row crops can inflict on native wildlife, there would be a presumption against farming on refuges and the use of pesticides would be better controlled.
 Refuge managers would also be given new tools to better address climate change, water disputes and invasive species.
 Overall, the regulations offer a commonsense framework rooted in principles of conservation biology.

 Despite the good these regulations could do, the proposal has been met with resistance.
 Critics argue a “one-size-fits-all” approach to refuge management will take decisions out of the hands of local refuge managers.
 Yet the draft regulation was carefully written to thread that needle.
 While it states FWS will “prohibit” actions such as farming and predator control on refuges, in every case it defines generous carveouts to allow such practices where necessary to fulfill individual refuge purposes.
 Farming, for instance, may be used if necessary to provide food for birds on refuges created for waterfowl.